 Is ZipJob Legit?

-ZipJob is a legit service that seems to have a good reputation online, with 4.6 out of 5 stars on Trustpilot.
+ZipJob is a legit service that has a good reputation online, with 4.6 out of 5 stars on Trustpilot.
 82% of the ZipJob reviews there are ‘excellent’ and 12% are ‘great.’
 Impressive stuff.

 My experience of using ZipJob backs up the positive reputation.
 I found the service useful and the staff polite and professional – and my resumé was certainly far more impressive once ZipJob had worked on it.

 Why Do You Need to Optimise Your Resume for ATS?